-The Journal of the American Geriatric Society has released the newest POLST research manuscript: Association between Physician Order for Life-Sustaining Treatment for Scope of Treatment and in-Hospital Death in Oregon.
+The Journal of the American Geriatric Society has released the newest POLST research manuscript: Association between Provider Order for Life-Sustaining Treatment for Scope of Treatment and in-Hospital Death in Oregon.
 This study of 17,900 decedents demonstrates a strong associated between POLST choices and where patients die and that the POLST is very effective in assuring patient preferences will be honored.

 Researchers looked at the preferences documented on the POLST form and where that person died.
 Of those choosing Comfort Measures Only, 6.4% died in the hospital.
 For those choosing Limited Interventions, 22.4% died in the hospital and for those desiring Full Treatment, 44.2% died in the hospital.
 For patients without a POLST, 34% died in the hospital.

 The study also demonstrated that decedents strongly preferred Comfort Measures Only, 66.1% vs. 26.7% preferring Limited Interventions and only 6.4% choosing Full Treatment.